unity3d-jp/MeshSync/Documentation~/SceneCache.md

 * **Material List** property can be used to carry over existing materials when the cache file is updated.

-## MeshSync Version and Backward Compatibility
+## SceneCache Version and Backward Compatibility

 MeshSync assigns a particular *SceneCache Version* when creating a SceneCache (*.sc*) file, and a MeshSync package with the same *SceneCache Version* is guaranteed to be able to load and play that *.sc* file.